In these times, from every quarter we hear the ranting of the selfish,

 can have no other expectation.
 They cannot expect that the consumer perfectly

-a duty, there must also be a right and vice versa.
-This concept is as
+wherever there is a duty, there must also be a right and vice versa.
+This

-basic as gravity.
-Right and duties are mirror images that in an honest
+concept is as basic as gravity.
+Right and duties are mirror images that

 unbalance the system.
 If you take away duties you unbalance the system.